The Malay Peninsula, West Malaysia Tour

-Following on from the tour a choice of extensions is on offer to reflect seasonal variations from coast to coast meaning the spectacular tropical island of Langkawi is recommended from October through to March with the coral reef and turquoise water-fringed Perhentians our suggestion for the March to September period.
+For anyone pushed for time a shorter, 8-day Kuala Lumpur to Penang version is available while a choice of island extensions is on offer for either tour.
+These reflect seasonal climatic variations from coast to coast meaning the spectacular tropical island of Langkawi is recommended from October through to March with the coral reef and turquoise water-fringed Perhentians being our suggestion for the March to September period.
+(Penang has an international airport while the Perhentians are served by Kota Bharu Airport with regular connections for the short hop to KL.)

-An off-the-beaten-track and famous sites look at this fascinating and surprisingly still little-known region.
+Our West Malaysia tour: a look at off-the-beaten-track and famous sites of this fascinating and surprisingly still little-known region.

 Here's an idea of what you can expect to do and see day-to-day.